StackVista/stackstate-docs/configure/opentelemetry/about-opentelemetry-instrumentation.md

   parentSpanId: 003 <--|
 ```

-As you can see from the above, each following span parent id has the id from the previous span.
+As you can see from the above, each following span parent ID has the ID from the previous span.

-## Why create parent and children spans?
+### Why create parent and children spans?
 We want to create relations between different span timed operations, how they affect each other, and their relational flow.

 You can head over to the [manual instrumentation component relations](/configure/opentelemetry/manual-instrumentation/relations.md) page to get a full